regro/regolith/docs/collections/people.rst

           ...
           ]

-:teaching: list of dicts, Courses that this group member has taught, if any (optional).
+:teaching: list of dicts, Courses that this group member has taught, if any, optional.
     These dicts have the following form:

     .. code-block:: python